Lanceamillion/ChemECarShield/README.md

 6. Upload the code
 7. Flip the switch and observe what happens.
 Notice that the switch may have already been flipped when the car was booted.
 This is an important observation and a solution will be covered in *Tutorial 6: Advanced Program Structure*
 8. Short the A0 contact as was done in *Tutorial 4*.
 Observe what happens.
 9. Try pressing the reset button and going back to steps 7-8.
-Try pressing the reset button at diffent stages in the program and seeing the result.
+Try pressing the reset button at different stages in the program and seeing the result.
 Once again as discussed in step 7 the switch may already be flipped when the code boots so the code may instantly go past that section.

 #### Going further for better understanding
 * Modify the code such that the LED blinks at different rates in different parts of the program